mautic/developer-documentation-new/docs/rest_api/users.rst

 .. vale on

-To edit a User and return a 404 if the User is not found:

-``PATCH /users/ID/edit``

-To edit a User and create a new one if the User is not found:
+* ``PUT /users/ID/edit``: updates an existing User or creates a new one when the ID doesn't exist.

-``PUT /users/ID/edit``
+* ``PATCH /users/ID/edit``: updates an existing User.
+The request fails when the ID doesn't exist.

 POST parameters
 ---------------